honeybadger-io/honeybadger-js/packages/esbuild-plugin/README.md

   </dd>

   <dt><code>workerCount</code> (optional &mdash; default: 5, min: 1)</dt>
-  <dd>Sourcemaps are uploaded in parallel by a configurable number of
+  <dd>Source maps are uploaded in parallel by a configurable number of
   workers.
-Increase or decrease this value to configure how many sourcemaps are being uploaded in parallel.</br>
+Increase or decrease this value to configure how many source maps are being uploaded in parallel.</br>
   Limited parallelism helps with connection issues in Docker environments.</dd>

   <dt><code>ignorePaths</code> (optional &mdash; default: [])</dt>
-  <dd>An array of paths (glob patterns) to ignore when uploading sourcemaps.
+  <dd>An array of paths (glob patterns) to ignore when uploading source maps.
 Uses <a href="https://github.com/micromatch/picomatch">picomatch</a> to match against paths.
   </dd>

   <dt><code>deployEndpoint</code> (optional &mdash; default: "https://api.honeybadger.io/v1/deploys")</dt>